amaneureka/IIRAT/readme.md

 - **filesystem**

 #### Inspiration
 One of my friend challenged me to create such an application.
+And Yes I was able to do that!

 #### Is it reliable?
 **Yes!**, IIRAT has it's own complete bundle of server and client code.
 It does not rely on any 3rd party software.
 Each device register itself on server for the first time it gets connected.
 And from their onwards it uses it's own UID to send and recieve messages.